 Familiar with the “first in, first out (FIFO) method?”
 It works well to eliminate waste.
 Here’s how it works: When filling the fridge with fresh food items, place all the older foods to the front and put the new ones in the back.
 For example, new apples go behind the older ones that I still have.
 Fresh almond milk goes behind the older carton.
 This method saves money and eliminates waste.

 3. Toss weekly.

 Choose a day of the week to toss spoiled items.
-I do this on trash pick-up day so that spoiled food items don't sit in my trash can either.
-Then, wipe shelves down right after as the refrigerator is more empty then.
+I do this on trash pick-up day so that spoiled food items don’t sit in my trash can either.
+Then, wipe shelves down right after as the refrigerator is less crowded then.
 Keep your refrigerator smelling fresh by wiping all surfaces, cleaning drawers, etc. thoroughly each month.

 4. Keep need-to-use items at eye level.

 Place foods that will spoil over next few days or items that need to be eaten over next day or two on the eye-level shelf.
 This reminds everyone at your house to use them!
 It is a great reminder when cooking as well to use up those fresh herbs at dinner that night or your daughter may reach for that last bit of hummus to spread on her sandwich at lunchtime.

 5. Keep a date.

 Label your freezer items with a date made to ensure you don’t keep things around too long!

 Don’t miss this: Want a peek in my fridge?
 Please do!